alexandre-zenon/TrackingInfoRate/readme.md

 ﻿### Information-theoretic Analysis of tracking data This script takes tracking data as input and computes feedback, feedforward and total information from recorded behaviour, in accordance with Lam & Zénon, 2021.

 Input data are csv files "[filename].csv", with the samples in rows and the variables in columns.

-In its current form, the script takes mandatorily 30 trials and 3 variables: 1 output and 2 intputs.
+By default, the script takes 30 trials and 3 variables: 1 output and 2 intputs.

 Output data are also csv files, names "output_[filename].csv", with one column per output variable and one row per trial.
 These files will be saved in an output/ directory within the working directory (needs to be created beforehand).